DamianQS7/MoviesAPI/README.md

 #### Tech Details
 * It uses PostgreSQL as the database and Dapper as the ORM.
-* It implements repository pattern and a custom object mapping feature.
+* It implements repository pattern and custom object mapping.
 * Authentication using JWT.
 * Filtering
 * Sorting
+* Pagination
+* Health Checks